kashyapnathan/JDE-4332-YellowJackets/README.md

 Refer to the `backend/routes/` folder for detailed API routes and parameters.

 The app should now be running with the frontend available at `http://localhost:3000` and the backend API at `http://localhost:5000`.

+# Release Notes Section
+## Release Number 0.0.0
+### Features
+- Able to select semester to work on
+- Can use multiple plans and switch between them
+- Can create new plans
+- Can schedule classes with name, instructor, section, time and days of the week and they will appear on calender
+- Can delete classes
+- Can view a list of classes on left hand side of calender

+### Bug Fixes
+No bugs as this is the first ever release
+### Known Issues
+There is limited function with the backend and database at this point so a lot of the data inputted by the user will not be saved

+Also there features like the login page and buttons like the hamburger on the left hand side that do not have use yet and are just for visuals.

+The focus of this release is the project artifact implementation which is focused on adding and viewing classes on the calender, making plans and picking a semester to work on